xiaziyna/PyStarshade/docs/content/usage.rst

 **Important:** By default when ``chunk=1`` when calling ``gen_pupil_field(chunk = 1)``, the mask will be propagated in chunks.
 To use this, the generated starshade mask must be a memmap ``.dat`` filetype.
 You can generate a memmap file by running the ``make_memmap`` script inside the ``masks`` directory on one of the existing masks.
 We do not include masks generated in this format as they occupy a large disk space.
 Set ``chunk=0`` to use an npz file instead - beware you may run out of memory.

 Chunked FFT processing avoids RAM limitations when working with very large masks.
 The computation processes the starshade mask of size (N × N) in chunks of size (N//N_chunk × N//N_chunk).
-By default, N_chunk is set to 4 in ``pystarshade.simulate_field.source_field_to_pupil``.
-If this chunking factor is not sufficient and a RAM bottleneck is still met, it can be increased (recommend setting N_chunk to a power of 2).
+By default, N_chunk is set to 8.
+If this chunking factor is not sufficient and a RAM bottleneck is still met, it can be increased.

 Full PSF Generation Workflow